 From my vantage point, it's exactly the same idiotic stuff we've heard from neocons for a half century (I've watched this show since the 1970s), most notably the 2000's Iraq fiasco which was supposed to be over in weeks once we found Saddam's supposed "weapons of mass destruction", promoted by fabricated evidence.
 Frankly, I had it up to here with this shit-show.

-THE PEOPLE RUNNING OUR GOV DO NOT CARE ABOUT AMERICANS -- AND THEY DO NOT CARE ABOUT IRANIANS.
+THE PEOPLE RUNNING OUR GOV DO NOT CARE ABOUT AMERICANS, AND THEY DO NOT CARE ABOUT IRANIANS.
 THEY CARE ABOUT POWER.
-TO DO SO, THEY WANT TO KEEP US IGNORANT AND SUBSERVIENT.
+TO SERVE THAT DESIRE, THEY WANT TO KEEP US IGNORANT AND SUBSERVIENT.

 Yes, Neville Chamberlain demonstrated the benefits of democratic long and deep debates and discussions in open public, which informs the enemy, over whether to engage an enemy directly, or appease said enemy hoping giving up a few small trinkets like Poland, would satiate the gluttony of Hitler to gobble up Europe.
 That plan worked SO well that Barack Obama and his high (low) IQ team of advisers thought they would ignore the lessons of WW2 and give that old appeasement strategy a try.
 A few pallets of billions of gold bullion and cash later, did it help?
 At all?
 No it did not, as October 7, 2023 proved (this was an Iranian funded and strategized attack on defenseless Israeli citizens, Hamas were only the executioners)